Skip to content

 {"random_number": [random_number + dependency_noise]},

-index=pd.DatetimeIndex([today], name="time_index", tz="UTC"),
+name="time_index",

 )

 This adds a dependent node, DailyRandomAddition, that reads the output of DailyRandomNumber and uses it in its own update logic.
+The dependency storage table is part of DailyRandomAdditionConfig because changing it changes the dependency graph and therefore the update identity.
+The constructor keeps only the output storage_table argument.

-from src.data_nodes.example_nodes import DailyRandomAddition, DailyRandomAdditionConfig
+from src.data_nodes.example_nodes import (

-daily_node = DailyRandomAddition(config=DailyRandomAdditionConfig(mean=0.0, std=1.0))
+daily_node = DailyRandomAddition(

 daily_node.run(debug_mode=True, force_update=True)